Nakatamaakewin: Bringing art to you

 Accessible Arts Education

-Making art classes accessible for children & youth has always been a key pillar of the Winnipeg Art Gallery.
+Making art classes accessible for children & youth has always been a key pillar of WAG-Qaumajuq.
 Thanks to education partnerships, we have several seasonal opportunities to connect kids with art classes.

 Through a longstanding relationship with the Winnipeg School Division, approximately 400 students attend programs at the WAG each year, including the Young Artist Program, Art Expression, Quantum, and the Teen Artist Program.